Why Should Freelancers Have a Buyer Persona?

 What are their goals?

 A solution to a buyer persona's problem doesn't always match their goal.
 A problem can be - we can't reach enough organic leads.
-But the goal might sound like - we need to reach 20k monthly readers.
+But the goal might sound like this - we need to reach 20k monthly readers.
 So, when you have a solution, you can craft your proposal to help clients achieve their goals.

 How can you help solve their issue?